 A common worry of travelers worldwide, including those visiting Norway?
 Food allergies and food intolerances.
 We’re here to help you enjoy your stay in Norway and make dining with food allergies as simple as possible for you while you’re in the country.

 Forms of food allergies and food intolerances include, but are not limited to, egg, milk, peanuts, tree nuts, fish, shellfish, wheat, and soy.
-These eight major food allergens are responsible for 90% of all food allergy reactions.
+According to the FDA, these eight major food allergens are responsible for 90% of all food allergy reactions.

 We’ll split these eight foods into four groups to make navigation of the article easier.
 Here are the groups: 1) dairy allergies, which include eggs and milk, 2) nut allergies, which include peanuts and tree nuts, 3) seafood allergies, which include fish and shellfish, and 4) grain allergies, which include wheat and soy.